This post may contain affiliate links.

 ⭐️ Looks and tastes super impressive

-⭐️ Only 5 ingredients
+⭐️ Simple ingredients

-What has now become a British classic dessert, the Banoffee Pie (named so because of the combo of banana and toffee flavour) came about during the Seventies, and has remained a pudding staple ever since.
+What has now become a British classic dessert, the Banoffee Pie (named so because of the combo of banana and toffee flavour) came about during the 1970s, and has remained a pudding staple ever since.

 It has a biscuit base (like a cheesecake) and a topping of bananas, thick whipped cream and a caramel sauce.